Austrian court snuffs out planned e-cigarette restriction

 Austrian supermarkets, restaurants, cafes and petrol stations are also allowed to sell cigarette products, but at a higher price than in the officially-licensed tobacconists.

-Many experts believe e-cigarettes, which heat nicotine-laced liquid into an inhalable vapor, are a lower-risk alternative to smoking but opponents say they could encourage young people to take up regular cigarettes.
+Many experts believe e-cigarettes, which heat nicotine-laced liquid into an inhalable vapour, are a lower-risk alternative to smoking but opponents say they could encourage young people to take up regular cigarettes.